Quercus devia

 Quercus devia is a species of oak tree in the family Fagaceae, native to northwestern Mexico.
-The tree is endemic to the Sierra de la Laguna range of the Peninsular Ranges system, located in the southern part of the Baja California Sur state of Mexico.
+The tree is endemic to the Sierra de la Laguna range of the Peninsular Ranges system, located in the southern part of the Mexican state of Baja California Sur.
 It grows in Sierra de la Laguna pine-oak forests habitats.
 It is an IUCN Red List endangered species, threatened by habitat loss.
 It is placed in section Lobatae.